Background information and insider tips for seeing the Blue Angels in San Francisco.

 The Blue Angels normally fly at 3:00 pm each day, and perform for about 40 minutes.
 Thursday is for familiarizing themselves with the layout and practice, but in the past, they've done the same routine that they perform on their Friday, Saturday and Sunday shows.
 Check the current Blue Angels Schedule.

-At 12:00 p.m., the a "warm-up" show begins, which is worth watching as well: great stunt flying with a variety of aircraft, trailing colored smoke.
+At 12:00 p.m. the "warm-up" show begins, which is worth watching as well: great stunt flying with a variety of aircraft, trailing colored smoke.
 Doing loops above the Bay, hanging in mid-air stalls, flying straight up, falling like a stone, spinning dives and pulling out at the last second just above the water.

 Then punctually at 3 p.m. come the Blue Angels: flying in low over the Golden Gate Bridge, then dividing up to amaze the crowd, swooping and diving in tight formations, wingtips almost touching.
 The scariest part: two solo pilots flying straight at each other at incredible speeds, and flipping sideways or one one above the other at the last millisecond.
 You can feel the roar of the engines through your whole body!